timvandermeij/mobile-radio-tomography/README.md

   for remote control support.
 Check whether and how your package manager provides these packages, otherwise you can retrieve them from the LIRC website itself.
-* Python 2.7.
+* [Python](https://www.python.org/) 2.7.
+At least version 2.7.7 is required.
   Note that Python 3 cannot be used at this moment.
 * [SIP](https://www.riverbankcomputing.com/software/sip) and
   [PyQt4](https://www.riverbankcomputing.com/software/pyqt).
 These may be available from package managers, but are not available through `pip`.